 There’ve been a good many Antiochians here already.
 When I joined, Bob Forman and John Chapin were here and showed me the ropes.
 John was taking the pharmacist’s mate course (at that time independent of the purser), and Bob was in Ship’s Company, waiting for an opening in the same course.
 Bob left one day in February, with medical discharge – seemed they discovered a truce of TB.
 John finished up his course, worked in the sick bay at Cadet School in Great Neck on Long Island, and then got tired of waiting to ship out.
 So he and Bob joined the Navy entirely independently of each other.
 Needless to say they were surprised to run into each other in the mess hall of Great Lakes Naval Training Station.
 When last heard from, John was in California waiting to see service as a Pharmacist’s Mate in the South Pacific, and Bob was waiting assignment to a school for Chaplain Training in the V-12 program.

 Don Ritchie and Hank Paley were both here for quite a while.
 Don graduated as a pharmacist’s mate, and I imagine, is aboard ship now.
 Hank went to Cadet School in California.
 I didn’t see much of either of them.

 Jim Woog and Arnie Shufro and John Dunaway all came in about the same time and went to Radio School.
 Jim and Arnie worked for me a while.
 They claim I was a slave driver, but with some men you have to be!
-They’re both about due to finished Radio School in a couple of months.
+They’re both about due to finish Radio School in a couple of months.